 25. This Japanese inspired tattoo will look even better in a smaller size.
 You can even try is behind the ear.

-26. Koi fish is the favourite pet animal of Japanese people.
+26. Koi fish is the favorite pet animal of Japanese people.
 Koi fish is considered lucky.
 Here is a sweet and neat koi fish tattoo design.

 27. If you want to try a Japanese tattoo on the leg then two best choices are dragon and oni mask.
 Here is the oni mask version for you for consideration.

 28. Try Japanese lettering tattoos only if you know the meaning of those letters.
 Here is one great design for you.

 29. Even though lion are not given much importance in Japanese culture but still Japanese lion can be easily distinguished from real lions because of their distinct facial features.

 30. Lotus is considered a spiritual flower by Japanese people.
 The consider it a way of enlightenment.
 Here is a beautiful Japanese lotus tattoo on the chest of this boy.

 31. Japanese maple is one of the most popular gardening plants that is grown worldwide.
 If you love gardening then this is ideal choice for you.